Heidi Long

 Heidi Long (born 29 November 1996) is a British rower.

 Career

 Long won a gold medal in the coxless four at the 2022 European Rowing Championships and the 2022 World Rowing Championships.

 At the 2023 World Rowing Championships in Belgrade, she won the World Championship bronze medal in the women's coxless four.

 She won a bronze medal as part of the Great Britain eight at the 2024 Summer Olympics.

+Long became the President of the Oxford University Boat Club for the 2025-26 season.
+She rowed in the stroke seat of the Oxford Women’s Blue Boat in the 80th Women’s Boat Race on 4 April 2026.
+Oxford won for the first time since 2016 by 3 lengths.